 You should rebuild if:

 Do NOT buy if:

 I've written a lot of great information for you and tested it with my beta audience of hundreds of dedicated readers and programmers.
-You'll also get my personal email address — I read every message and I reply quickly.
+You'll also get my personal email address.
+I read every message you send.
 Email me before your purchase and after it.
 I love hearing from readers.